• English

 columns

-The column form was not so popular and used in later temples.
+The column form was less popular and used in later temples.
 It has a fluted shaft surmounted by a top resembling the branches of a conifer tree.

 Tent Pole columns

-Tent-Pole-columnsConstructed of brick, these are stone representations of wooden poles used for supporting tents, kiosks, shrines, or ship cabins.
-Earliest of Egypt’s structures, but their use is still mystical.
+Tent-Pole-columnsConstructed of brick, these are stone representations of wooden poles that support tents, kiosks, shrines, or ship cabins.
+They are the earliest of Egypt’s structures, but their use is still mystical.

 Composite columns